Founder Cushing Eells

 Cushing Eells was born at Blandford, Mass., on Feb.16, 1810.
 He was the son of Joseph and Elizabeth (Warner) Eells.
 Cushing Eells graduated from Williams College in 1834.
 He later entered East Windsor Theological Institute in Connecticut and graduated in 1837.
 Rev. Cushing Eells was licensed to preach Dec.
 14, 1836, and was ordained a year later as a Congregational Missionary to the Zulus in Africa, but the planned voyage there was affected by a war between the Zulu tribes, so the American Board of Commissioners for Foreign Missions instead sent him to the Oregon Territory.

 Eells married Myra Fairbanks (daughter of Deacon Joshua and Mrs. Sally H. Fairbanks) on March 5, 1838, in Massachusetts.
 The Eellses headed west the very next day to be missionaries to the Indians of old Oregon.
 Accompanying them were Elkanah and Mary (Richardson) Walker, William H. and Mary A. (Dix) Gray, and Rev. Asa B. and Sarah Gilbert (White) Smith.
 Two years prior, Marcus and Narcissa (Prentiss) Whitman and Henry and Eliza (Hart) Spalding, along with several others, had made the same journey.
-The Eellses, Walkers, and Smiths arrived at the Cayuse winter lodge site of Waiilatpu along the Walla Walla River, which became the Whitman Mission, on Aug.
+The Eellses, Walkers, and Smiths arrived at the Cayuse winter lodge site of Waiilatpu along the Walla Walla River, later to be known as the Whitman Mission, on Aug.
 29, 1838.
 Soon after, each family established their own mission, with Cushing and Myra Eells settling among the Spokane Indians at Tshimakain with the Walkers.
-A fire destroyed this first mission at Tshimakain, yet the Eellses stayed in the area.
+A fire destroyed the Eellses home at Tshimakain, yet they stayed in the area.

 The deaths of the Whitmans and others at Waiilaptu in 1847 and the ensuing Northwest Indian Wars signified the end of the missionary efforts of the ABCFM by 1850.
 The Eellses and Walkers were moved from Tshimakain under military escort to Oregon, and the Eellses settled in Forest Grove for the next 14 years.
 In that time Cushing Eells taught at various schools in the Tualatin Plains, including the Oregon Institute, now Willamette University.
 He also instituted the Tualatin Academy, now Pacific University, in 1849.
 In 1859, the “upper country” that had been closed during the Indian Wars was re-opened, and Cushing soon headed to the Walla Walla Valley.